destocot/obsidian-notes/React Forms.md

 - submit handler
 - show a reset button

+# 11. Multi Page Form

+#NEED #TO #Do

 ----

-# 11. `Next.js` / Tailwind Initial Styling
+# 12. `Next.js` / Tailwind Initial Styling

 - create base form
 - install tailwind forms plugin
 - create home page
 - create home link in layout

+> **not all of these are next.js exclusive but some of these are just more common and viable in the next.js setting**

-# 12. Route Handler Form
+# 13. Route Handler Form

 - create form using single state (create initial state for reset)
 - create loading, success, and error states
 - create API route POST
-# 13. Form Data / Server Actions Form
+# 14. Form Data / Server Actions Form

 - give each component a name

-# 14. Server Actions With Validation
+# 15. Server Actions With Validation

 - give each component a name
 - create an `actions.ts`
-- `useFormStatus`
+- `useFormStatus` create controlled submit button
 - `useFormState`
+	- redirect
+	- redirect with router
+		- use direct delay (errors not handled)
+		- with useEffect delay
--
+	- reset with ref

-# 15. `Search Params` Form
+# 16. `Search Params` Form

 - TODO: use a different form
+- create current style shower
+- give name properties
+- `searchParams, { replace }, pathname` from `next/navigation`
+- create change handler in client
+- create submit handler
+- `defaultValues` pass from page
+- `searchParams` for error and success
+# 17. Keep Form In URL With Redirect
+- create a new form riddle and answer
+- emojis to keep track of showing answer as well as correct or in correct

-# 16. react-hook-form Form
+# 18. react-hook-form Form

-# 17. react-hook-form form With `Zod` Validation
+# 19. react-hook-form form With `Zod` Validation

 ---